-You can find resourceful cookbooks and kitchen tools for children by visiting www.noelskitchen.com.
+You can find resourceful cookbooks and kitchen tools for children by signing up for my Eating Healthy on a Budget.
+Tips, Recipes and Inspiration.
 Kids In The Kitchen Workshops for groups, schools, and families are available if interested please send me an e-mail.

-I will be happy to send you a list of ideas on what kitchen tools for kids to purchase, just send me an email, Noel Chapman.
+I will be happy to send you a list of ideas on what kitchen tools for kids to purchase, just send me an email, Contact Noel.